alifsemi/alif_ml-embedded-evaluation-kit/docs/documentation.md

 - `dependencies`: contains all the third party dependencies for this project.

 - `docs`: contains the documentation for this ML applications.

+- `model_conditioning_examples`: contains short example scripts that demonstrate some methods available in TensorFlow to condition your model in preparation for deployment on Arm Ethos NPU.

+- `resources`: contains ML use cases applications resources such as input data, label files, etc.

+- `resources_downloaded`: created by `set_up_default_resources.py`, contains downloaded resources for ML use cases applications such as models, test data, etc.

 - `scripts`: contains build related and source generation scripts.